xfgavin/SmartRider/README.md

 [New York city taxi trip data](https://registry.opendata.aws/nyc-tlc-trip-records-pds/).
 This dataset has:

-1. taxi trip from 2009 to present,
+* taxi trip from 2009 to present,
-2. includes either pickup/dropoff geo location or [taxi zone id](https://s3.amazonaws.com/nyc-tlc/misc/taxi_zones.zip).
+* includes either pickup/dropoff geo location or [taxi zone id](https://s3.amazonaws.com/nyc-tlc/misc/taxi_zones.zip).
-3. file size: ~240GB
+* file size: ~240GB
-4. nearly updates monthly.
+* nearly updates monthly.

 ### <a name="Techstack">Tech stack</a>
 <img src="https://github.com/xfgavin/SmartRider/blob/master/images/techstack.png?raw=true">
 This pipeline gets data from S3, ETLs data using a Spark cluster and saves data to PostgreSQL database with PostGIS extension.
 Finally, Dash from plotly is used to provide web service.
 Airflow is used to schedule data processing jobs when new data file exists.
 Software packages/Tools used in this project

-1. Apache Spark, ver: 3.0.1
+* Apache Spark, ver: 3.0.1
 <img src="https://spark.apache.org/images/spark-logo-trademark.png" height="50px">
-2. Apache Airflow, ver: 1.10.12
+* Apache Airflow, ver: 1.10.12
 <img src="https://airflow.apache.org/images/feature-image.png" height="50px">
-3. PostGreSQL with PostGIS extension, ver: 12.4
+* PostGreSQL with PostGIS extension, ver: 12.4
 <img src="https://postgis.net/images/postgis-logo.png" height="50px">
-4. Plotly Dash, ver: 1.16.2
+* Plotly Dash, ver: 1.16.2
 <img src="https://www.educative.io/api/edpresso/shot/6166549980250112/image/5979145793175552" height="50px">
-5. Dash leaflet, ver: 0.1.4
+* Dash leaflet, ver: 0.1.4
 <img src="http://dash-leaflet.herokuapp.com/assets/leaflet.png" height="50px">

 ### <a name="Highlights">Highlights</a>
-1. Efficient way in geo location conversion.
+<a name="Dataconversion">1. </a>Efficient way in geo location conversion.
 Data before 2017 has pickup geo locations (point) with longitude and latitude, but data since 2017 only has pickup taxi zone id (area).
 To do the conversion, PostGIS is used because it has lots of geo related functions.
 Here are two options to do the conversion:
    1. convert during Spark ETL, query DB for each geo pair.
    1. create a stored procedure in Postgres and convert inside database after Spark ETL For a 15M rows of csv: